osrf/ros2multirobotbook/src/installation.md

-## Install ROS 2 Galactic
+## Install ROS 2.

-First, please follow the installation instructions for ROS 2 Galactic.
+First, please follow the installation instructions for ROS 2.
 If you are on an Ubuntu 20.04 LTS machine (as recommended), [here is the binary install page for ROS 2 Galactic on Ubuntu 20.04](https://docs.ros.org/en/galactic/Installation/Ubuntu-Install-Debians.html).

 ## Setup Gazebo repositories